Teach Me

 What are the symptoms of aspiration pneumonia?

-Similar to any pneumonia, symptoms of aspiration pneumonia include fever, shortness of breath/difficulty breathing, chest pain from the inflammation and a cough that’s usually productive.
+Similar to any pneumonia, signs and symptoms of aspiration pneumonia include fever, shortness of breath/difficulty breathing, chest pain from the inflammation and a cough that’s usually productive.
+Another condition known as aspiration pneumonitis can occur when similar events take place, resulting in inflammation and irritation without an infection.

 Who’s at risk for aspiration pneumonia?

-You’re at higher risk of developing aspiration pneumonia as you get older, since it can become harder to swallow properly.
+Older adults are at higher risk of developing aspiration pneumonia, since it can become harder to swallow properly as you age.
 Swallowing might seem simple—even newborn babies can do it—but it’s not.
 “Swallowing is a very sophisticated process that requires coordination of several different muscles in your throat.
 Over time those muscles can deteriorate.
 That’s why aging puts you at risk,” Dr. McCarl said.
 If you've had a stroke or another neurological condition, this will increase your risk.

 “It all comes down to the swallowing mechanisms and protecting your airways,” Dr. McCarl said.
 “If you can’t protect your airways from secretions going into your lungs, or the muscles that control swallowing don’t work properly, you can end up getting aspiration.”